 Failure to Maintain the Property

 Failure to maintain the property in a saleable condition is another common issue.
 Both parties need to cooperate to ensure the property is presented in the best possible light to potential buyers.
 This could involve making necessary repairs, keeping the property clean and tidy, and agreeing on how to stage the home.
-A vacant house might require regular maintenance to prevent issues like mold and pests, which could deter potential buyers.
+A vacant house might require regular maintenance to prevent mold and pests, which could deter potential buyers.

 Child Custody Arrangements